rc-da/Gallery/README.md

-# Pixabay Image Search App
+# Gallert

-This React app allows users to search for images using the Pixabay API and displays the results dynamically.
+Gallery allows users to search for images using the Pixabay API and displays the results dynamically.

 ## Features